 “Long before social media cluttered every corner of our existence, Parkes’s conversational 411 about new yarns and interesting pattern designs forged connections among far-flung knitters, who discovered they were a global community rather than lone practitioners of a cozy hobby they’d learned from Mom.” – Kathy Blumenstock, The Washington Post

-Author of five books including the New York Times bestselling Knitlandia, Clara has dedicated her life to figuring out what makes yarn tick—and finding the right words to write about it.
-She turned passion into profession in 2000 when she launched Knitter’s Review, the first comprehensive online knitting magazine and community.
+Author of six books including the New York Times bestselling Knitlandia, as well as editor of the anthology A Stash of One’s Own, Clara has dedicated her life to figuring out what makes yarn tick—and finding the right words to write about it.
+She turned passion into profession in 2000 when she launched Knitter’s Review, the first online knitting magazine and community.

-Since then, through her writings, workshops, books, television and radio appearances, custom-sourced yarns, and yarn consulting services, Parkes has championed the notion of paying closer attention to what you knit and where it came from.
+Since then, through her writings, workshops, books, television and radio appearances, and custom-sourced yarns, Parkes has championed the notion of paying closer attention to what you knit and where it came from.

 “Clara Parkes is the MFK Fisher of knitting: unflinching, all-seeing, mysterious—and also kind.” – Ann Shayne and Kay Gardiner of Mason-Dixon Knitting

 She divides her time between city and country in Maine, always writing from a desk in the kitchen.